rolldown/rolldown/docs/contrib-guide/coding-style.md

 - The test is about the behavior of the JavaScript API.
 - The test is about the behavior of the `rolldown` package itself.
 - e2e tests.

+## Misc

+### Concat strings

+We prefer using [`concat-string`](https://crates.io/crates/concat-string) crate to concatenate strings.
+There are some advantages:

+- It is more efficient than the std's `format` macro.
+You could see the benchmark [here](https://github.com/hoodie/concatenation_benchmarks-rs).
+- Especially when you are manipulating JavaScript code, it doesn't need to worried about escaping characters `{` and `}`.